bacalhau-project/bacalhau/docs/references/cli/job/run/index.md

 - `--id-only`:
     - Description: On successful job submission, only the Job ID will be printed.

+- `--no-template`:
+    - Disable the templating feature.
+When this flag is set, the job spec will be used as-is, without any placeholder replacements

 - `--node-details`:
     - Description: Displays details of all nodes.
 Note that this flag is overridden if `--id-only` is provided.

 - `--show-warnings`:
     - Description: Shows any warnings that occur during the job submission.

+- `-E`, `--template-envs`:
+    - Specify a regular expression pattern for selecting environment variables to be included as template variables in the job spec. e.g. `--template-envs ".*"` will include all environment variables.

+- `-V`, `--template-vars`:
+    - Replace a placeholder in the job spec with a value. e.g. `--template-vars foo=bar`

 - `--wait`:
     - Description: Waits for the job to finish execution.
 To set this to false, use --wait=false